HMLA-169: Global War on Terror

 The squadron was deployed to Afghanistan in the spring of 2009 as part of the 2nd Marine Expeditionary Brigade.
 They were part of the 17,000 troop increase announced by President Obama in February, 2009.

-In 2014 the squadron was awarded the John P. Giguere award for Marine Light/Attack helicopter Squadron of the year as well as the Pete Ross award for aviation safety.
+In 2014 the squadron was awarded the John P. Giguere award for Marine Light/AtHelicopteropter Squadron ofYear the year as well as the Pete Ross award for aviation safety.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 HMLA-169 has been presented with the following awards: